 Dry navy stay well for many months.
 At home, store dry beans in an air-seal plastic/metallic bin and place them in a cool, dry place away from high temperatures and humidity.

 Navy beans are the most sought after among white beans in the USA, Canada, and Europe.

 Cooking often requires soaking in cold water for 3-5 hours.
 They cook easily than other white bean varieties.
 They can also be boiled simmer for 1 hour or Pressure cooked with soaking for 20 minutes and without soaking for 20-30 minutes.
 Soaking and boiling also help eliminate anti-nutritional compounds and reduce flatulence.

 Navy beans feature in famous Boston baked beans recipe and Senate Bean Soup in the US.

 Generally navy beans used boiled in dishes and mashed in dips.

 The navy (haricot) beans employed in soups, stews mixed with other complementing herbs, spices and vegetables.

-They are also chief ingredients in the slow-cooked casserole (cassoulet) in the French cuisine.
+Soissons (large navy beans) are also chief ingredients in the slow-cooked casserole (cassoulet), which is made with Toulouse sausage, lamb and preserved goose, topped with a layer of breadcrumbs in the French cuisine.

 Consumption of raw, soaked navy beans can cause phyto-hemagglutinin (lectin) toxin poisoning, a condition which may cause clumping of red blood cells in humans.
-Other symptoms include nause, vominting and diarrohea.
-Cooking in pressure cooker eliminates the toxins and make navy safe for consumption.
-(Medical disclaimer).
+Other symptoms include nausea, vomiting, and diarrhea.

 Adzuki beans nutrition facts and health benefits.